-(a) Communicating with the HCI or doctor concerned
+(a) Communicating with the Healthcare Institution or doctor concerned

 We have found that a large majority of cases involved issues of miscommunication or issues pertaining to a patient's desire for an explanation of certain medical matters.
-These are best resolved directly with the doctor or HCI concerned.
+These are best resolved directly with the doctor or healthcare institution concerned.
 For that reason, we strongly recommend that you first attempt to resolve the dispute by approaching the parties concerned in such cases.
-The fact that you had attempted to resolve the matter with the HCI and/or doctor concerned will not be taken against you if you do eventually decide to make a complaint.
+The fact that you had attempted to resolve the matter with the healthcare institution and/or doctor concerned will not be taken against you if you do eventually decide to make a complaint.